GoofyAhhDev/SPWebLB/README.md

-* This api is written for the use of MariaDB! make sure you have a MariaDB Database.
-Other databases such as MongoDB or Mysql will not work.
+* This API is specifically designed for use with MariaDB.
+Please ensure that you have a MariaDB database available.
+Other databases, such as MongoDB or         MySQL, will not work with this API.